Aliases for PRMT6 Gene

 GeneCards Summary for PRMT6 Gene

 PRMT6 (Protein Arginine Methyltransferase 6) is a Protein Coding gene.
-Diseases associated with PRMT6 include hiv-1.
-Among its related pathways are Chromatin Regulation / Acetylation and Chromatin organization.
-GO annotations related to this gene include methyltransferase activity and protein methyltransferase activity.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include methyltransferase activity and protein methyltransferase activity.
 An important paralog of this gene is PRMT2.

 UniProtKB/Swiss-Prot for PRMT6 Gene